 Media Literacy Consumer Awareness: Outlet vs Retail Activity, you can teach students how to be smart shoppers and critically review the advertising techniques, codes, and languages used in retail stores, versus their outlet sister stores.
 It will help students make a judgement on the messages provided by these retailers and the benefits and costs associated with both forms of shopping.

 Media Literacy Consumer Awareness: Gender Pricing Assignment, students will become more aware of the gendering that happens at the shopping mall.
-Students will learn how products designed for male and female products affect the pricing and advertising through hands on investigation and a bit of mathematical comparisons.
+Students will learn how products designed for male and female products affect pricing and advertising through hands-on investigation and a few mathematical comparisons.
 I’m sure a great discussion on gender bias in pricing will come out of this assignment, and help your students become more aware of how they are targeted by retailers.

 Media Literacy Consumer Awareness: Second Hand Clothing Waste Assignment, students have the opportunity to explore the costs, both hidden and visible to consumers through the purchase of new and used clothing.
 Students will use articles and videos on the topic to make an informed decision on the impact and use of new and used clothing.